-In general terms, the process of estate administration involves identifying and claiming the probate assets belonging to the deceased person (decedent), paying all debts and estate/income taxes (if applicable), and ultimately transferring the net assets to the designated beneficiaries.
+In general terms, the process of estate administration involves identifying and claiming the probate assets belonging to the deceased person (decedent), paying all debts and estate/income taxes (if applicable), and ultimately transferring the net assets to the designated beneficiaries or next of kin.

 Which assets are probate assets?